mfumagalli/ImaGene/README.md

 **ImaGene** implements a supervised machine learning algorithm to predict natural selection and estimate selection coefficients from population genomic data.
 Specifically, it uses a convolutional neural network (CNN) which takes as input haplotypes for a population and locus of interest.
-It outputs confusion matrcies as well as point estimates of the selection coefficient along with its posterior distribution and various metrics of confidence.
+It outputs confusion matrices as well as point estimates of the selection coefficient along with its posterior distribution and various metrics of confidence.

+### Citation

+The original manuscript can be found [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2927-x) and it is open access.
+You should cite it as: \\
+Torada, L., Lorenzon, L., Beddis, A. \textit{et al}.
+ImaGene: a convolutional neural network to quantify natural selection from genomic data. \textit{BMC Bioinformatics} \textbf{20}, 337 (2019) \\
+doi:10.1186/s12859-019-2927-x \\
+and you can download the citation file [here](citeme.ris)

+### Download and installation

 Download the repository using git.
 ```